• Home

 Let me explain.

-When I woke up 2 or 2.5 hours before the kids I’d get so engrossed in my work, project, or activity that I almost felt resentful the kids woke up.
+When I woke up 2 or 2.5 hours before the kids I’d get so engrossed in my work, project, or activity that I almost felt resentful when the kids woke up.

 Read: Mom Morning Routines That Bring Sanity & Order